 Continuous delivery only pays off when faster releases are not bought with hidden operational risk.

-The chapter ties pipelines, version control, safe deployment patterns, and DORA metrics into one delivery discipline where speed is validated through feedback, rollback safety, and the quality of change management.
+The chapter ties delivery pipelines, version control, safe deployment, and DORA metrics into one discipline where speed is validated through feedback and rollback readiness.

 In engineering conversations, it gives you a clean way to discuss change cadence, release confidence, deployment blast radius, and the cost of mistakes inside the pipeline.